Biomedical sciences contribute to medical progress by studying the scientific aspects of disease.

 Unique in French-speaking Belgium.

-Specialized training in Biomedical data management
+Specialized degree in Biomedical data management

-Co-organized with UNamur, this master's degree is unique in the Wallonia-Brussels Federation.
+Co-organized with UNamur, this Master's degree is unique in the Wallonia-Brussels Federation.
 It trains professionals in the management of medical and pharmaceutical data generated by research and development in universities and industry, and by medical practice in hospitals.

 Specialization in Clinical Research Management